jonatasrossetto/Dio_Philips_Fullstack_Developer_mar22/Introducao Angular/course-manager/README.md

 ## Course Manager
 This is a folder to store the project "Course Manager" created during the lecture about Angular Forms.

-29/04/2022 - Added a component to implement a list of courses
+29/04/2022a - Added a component to implement a list of courses 29/04/2022b - Added the star component to show course rating stars, using font-awesome, it is simply 5* covered by a variable width mask, have to take care about the formula to calculate the rating mask width

 -----------------------------------------------
 ## CourseManager